pmrubenrao/Serverless-Blog/README.md

 # Serverless-Blog

-This blog contains projects with the prime focus on serverless technology
+This blog contains projects with the prime focus on serverless technology.